cogment/cogment-doc/docs/reference/cli/directory/directory-server.md

 -   a command line option, e.g. `--persistence_file`,
 -   an environment variable, e.g. `COGMENT_DIRECTORY_PERSISTENCE_FILE`,
 -   default value is ".cogment-directory-data".

+### `load_balancing`

+Whether or not to enable [load balancing](#load-balancing) when services are inquired.

+Can be specified as:

+-   a command line option, e.g. `--load_balancing`,
+-   an environment variable, e.g. `COGMENT_DIRECTORY_LOAD_BALANCING=1`,
+-   by default, it is disabled.

+### `check_on_inquire`

+Whether or not to enable [health checking](#health-checking) when a service is matched by an inquiry (in addition to being checked periodically).
+This can prevent unavailable services from being returned (before the periodic health check has time to run).
+It can also allow load balancing to use more recent/dynamic values.
+But it can significantly slow down directory inquiries, especially when there are failures.

+Can be specified as:

+-   a command line option, e.g. `--check_on_inquire`,
+-   an environment variable, e.g. `COGMENT_DIRECTORY_CHECK_ON_INQUIRE=1`,
+-   by default, it is disabled.

 ## Operation